DanielSundberg/AARR/README.md

 Please report any feedback <a href="https://github.com/DanielSundberg/YARR/issues">in a Github issue</a>.

 The actual Android container app is in another repository: <a href="https://github.com/DanielSundberg/YARR-Android">YARR-Android</a>.

+## Why the stupid name?
+When I started this project I came up with the name YARR.
+Shortly after I started to work on this an new RSS reader called YARR appeared on Google Play.
+My Github project existed before this app was on Google play but unfortunately I did not have time to do a proper release.
+So to make it easy for me I changed the Y for an A. And had to come up with a new name that matched the new short name...
+And here we are.

 ## Technical implementation